-- The Commission will discuss with the relevant authorities in the Member States the includion of simpler and more effective procedures. - It will step up its information campaign to encourage all insured persons to make full use of their rights.
+- The Commission will discuss with the relevant authorities in the Member States the introduction of simpler and more effective procedures. - It will step up its information campaign to encourage all insured persons to make full use of their rights.

-4. Tourist ausistance and car insurance
+Tourist assistance and car insurance

-Harmonizing the terms under which assistance is provided to touristo who have an accident during a journey within the Community and ensuring that the victims of car accidents enjoy equal protection in all Community countries are important to tourism.
+Harmonizing the terms under which assistance is provided to tourists who have an accident during a journey within the Community and ensuring that the victims of car accidents enjoy equal protection in all Community countries are important to tourism.
 The Commission has proposed a number of measures in these fields:

-- On 13 January 1981, it sent to the Council a proposal for a Directive to introduce uniform conditions for tourist assistance throughout the Community': - On 7 August 1980 it sent to the Council a proposal for a Directive on the harmonization of the legislation of the Meaber States concerning civil liability insurance for motor vehicles2; - On 8 January 1981 it recommended to the Member States accelerated settlement of claims under civil liability insurance'.
+• on 13 January 1981, it sent to the Council a proposal for a directive to introduce uniform conditions for tourist assistance throughout the Community;2

+- on 7 August 1980 it sent to the Council a proposal for a directive on the harmonization of the legislation of the Member States concerning civil liability insurance for motor vehicles:3 - on 8 January 1981 it recommended to the Member States accelerated settlement of claims under civil liability insurance.4

-5. The protection of tourists' interests
+The protection of tourists' interests

-The protection of tourists' interests against any shortcomings in the services offered by travel agents, against the scnetimes misleading advertisements about the accommodation offered and against safety hazards in the places where they are staying requires strengthening.
+The protection of tourists' interests against any shortcomings in the services offered by travel agents, against the sometimes misleading advertisements about the accommodation offered and against safety hazards in the places where they are staying requires strengthening.